-Skorts Are Trending On TikTok.
+Skorts Are Popular On TikTok.
 Here’s Why

 I tried lol don’t attack me😐#foryoupage #fashion #skort #slazengerskort♬ The Adults Are Talking - The Strokes

-“The skort comeback is partly the result of a nostalgic yearning for the '90s and the romanticizing of back-to-school fashion that was unfortunately missed during the pandemic lockdown,” says Maria Coilero, Senior Youth Strategist at fashion trend forecaster Fashion Snoops.
+“The skort comeback is partly the result of a nostalgic yearning for the '90s and the romanticizing of back-to-school fashion that was unfortunately missed during the pandemic lockdown,” says Maria Coleiro, Senior Youth Strategist at fashion trend forecaster Fashion Snoops.
 She also credits ‘90s reboots, like Cruel Summer and The Craft, with facilitating the rise of the trend.

 How the skort went viral on TikTok

 TikTok-ers are currently posting videos of themselves reimagined as ‘00s pop stars like Britney Spears and Christina Aguilera, wearing skorts with baby tees and cropped halter tops.
-While the expectation was that fashion would be on hiatus during the Covid-19 outbreak, Coilero says TikTok has turned out to be an asset for retailers as Gen-Z used the platform to justify dressing up.
+While the expectation was that fashion would be on hiatus during the Covid-19 outbreak, Coleiro says TikTok has turned out to be an asset for retailers as Gen-Z used the platform to justify dressing up.

 “This resulted in a virtual space where trends could circulate with a large reach of viewers at an extremely rapid pace,” she explains.
 For example, during the pandemic, Dark Academia, a bookish fashion aesthetic that is big on tweed and cardigans, emerged at the top of the viral video food chain, helping the skort become an instant hit.

-“Dark Academia is where we began to see the romanticization of back-to-school uniform dressing,” Coilero explains.
+“Dark Academia is where we began to see the romanticization of back-to-school uniform dressing,” Coleiro explains.
 “It introduced the tailored skort as an appealing new item that Gen-Z was quite unfamiliar with.
 This was the gateway to an entirely new look that cultivated the perfect space for skorts to come into the forefront.”

 The skort's origin story

-“The skort's popularity can also be connected to the fact that Gen-Z is obsessed with the '90s and '00s aesthetics, and has taken the time to explore the archives of those decades and rework them in a way that feels relevant to them,” explains Coilero.
+“The skort's popularity can also be connected to the fact that Gen-Z is obsessed with the '90s and '00s aesthetics, and has taken the time to explore the archives of those decades and rework them in a way that feels relevant to them,” explains Coleiro.

 Advertisement